rixx/2018.djangocon.eu/info/venues.md

 take place in their concert hall – and if we're lucky with the weather, there will be some space outside as well.

-Adress: Zollhofgarten 2, 69115 Heidelberg
+**Adress:** Zollhofgarten 2, 69115 Heidelberg

+Please look for this address on a map service of your choice and have a look at the photo story on how to reach the party, posted in the announcements channel of our attendee Slack.

 **Public transport:**